 7. Avoid taking drugs from someone you do not know

-As illegal drugs are not regulated, you can never know for certain what a drug may contain that you take at a festival.
+As illegal drugs are not regulated, you can never know for certain what a drug may contain that you take at an event, festival or night out.
 If someone you do not know offers you drugs, it’s best not to take it from them.
 Some drugs look similar, and you may be told a drug is one thing, when it is actually something else.

 8. Avoid taking drugs alone or in secluded locations

 If you take drugs alone you might not have support if something goes wrong.
 If you take drugs somewhere isolated, you also run the risk of emergency services being unable to reach you in an emergency situation.